DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 ![](../Images/FancyTwilight.png)

-Twilight Sparkle was stepping out of the university when a younger unicorn saw her and, visibly glad, trotted across the boardwalk to try reaching her, his saddlebags swinging wildly, "Professor Coruscante!
+Twilight Sparkle was stepping out of the university when a younger unicorn saw her and, visibly glad, trotted across the boardwalk to her, his saddlebags swinging wildly, "Professor Coruscante!
 Wait!"

-And she winced, just a little bit and with her face which wasn't his way, but *walked slower*, because she still couldn't bring herself to stopping.
+And she winced, just a little bit and with her face which wasn't faccing the stallion, and *walked slower*, because she still couldn't bring herself to  a stop.
 Not with a good brunch waiting for her.

  "Yes, Star Tracker?"